Fusion-equivariant stability conditions and Morita duality: Preliminaries on fusion categories and actions

 \subsection{Fusion categories}

 We shall quickly review the notion of a fusion category and some of its (desired) properties.
 We refer the reader to \cite{etingof_nikshych_ostrik_2005, EGNO15} for more details on this subject.

-\begin{definition} A (strict) \emph{fusion category} $\cC$ is a $\Bbbk$-linear (hom spaces are finite-dimensional $\Bbbk$-vector spaces), abelian category with a (strict) monoidal structure $(- \otimes -, \1)$ satisfying the following properties: \begin{enumerate} \item the monoidal unit $\1$ is simple; \item $\cC$ is semisimple; \item $\cC$ has finitely many isomorphism classes of simple objects; and \item every object $C \in \cC$ has a left dual $\leftdual{C}$ and a right dual $\rightdual{C}$ with respect to the tensor product $\otimes$ (rigidity). \end{enumerate} The isomorphism classes of simples in $\cC$ will be denoted by $\Irr(\cC)$. \end{definition}
+\begin{definition} A (strict) \emph{fusion category} $\cC$ is a $\Bbbk$-linear, hom-finite, abelian category with a (strict) monoidal structure $(- \otimes -, \1)$ satisfying the following properties: \begin{enumerate} \item the monoidal unit $\1$ is simple; \item $\cC$ is semisimple; \item $\cC$ has finitely many isomorphism classes of simple objects; and \item every object $C \in \cC$ has a left dual $\leftdual{C}$ and a right dual $\rightdual{C}$ with respect to the tensor product $\otimes$ (rigidity). \end{enumerate} A set of representatives of isomorphism classes of simple objects in $\cC$ will always be denoted by $\Irr(\cC)$. \end{definition}

 \begin{example} \begin{enumerate} \item The simplest example of a fusion category is the category of finite dimensional $\Bbbk$-vector spaces, $\vec$.
 More generally, the category of $G$-graded vector spaces, $\vec_G$, for a finite group $G$ is also fusion, with simples given by $g \in G$ representing the one-dimensional vector space with grading concentrated in $g$. \item Let $G$ be a finite group.
-If $\Bbbk$ is algebraically closed and $\characteristic(\Bbbk) \nmid |G|$, then the category of representations of $G$, $\rep(G)$, is a fusion category. \item The Fibonacci (golden ratio) fusion category $\Fib$ is the (unique up to equivalence) fusion category with two simple objects $\1, \Pi$ and fusion rules
+If $\characteristic(\Bbbk) \nmid |G|$, then the category of representations of $G$, $\rep(G)$, is a fusion category.
+If $\characteristic(\Bbbk) \mid |G|$ and $|G|>1$, then $\rep(G)$ is not a fusion category since it is not semisimple \cite[Proposition 3.2]{etingofIntroductionRepresentationTheory2011} \item The Fibonacci (golden ratio) fusion category $\Fib$ is the (unique up to equivalence) fusion category with two simple objects $\1, \Pi$ and fusion rules

 This category can be explicitly realised as a fusion subcategory of the fusion category associated to $U_q(\mathfrak{s}\mathfrak{l}_2)$ at $q = e^{i\pi/5}$. \end{enumerate} \end{example}

 \begin{definition} Let $\cA$ be an abelian category.
 Its (exact) \emph{Grothendieck group} $K_0(\cA)$ is the abelian group freely generated by isomorphism classes $[A]$ of objects $A \in \cA$ modulo the relation